A survey on multi-player bandits: Baseline Results

 To set baseline results, we consider first, in this section, the easier centralized model, where all players in the game described in \cref{sec:model} are controlled by a common central agent.
 It becomes trivial for this central agent to avoid collisions between players as she unilaterally decides the arms they pull.
 The difficulty thus only is determining the optimal matching~$\pi$ in this simplified setting.

-\paragraph{Bandits with multiple plays.} In the homogeneous setting where the arm means do not vary across players, the centralized case reduces to bandits with multiple plays, where a single player has to pull $M$ arms among a set of $K$ arms at each round. \citet{anantharam1987a} introduced this problem long before multiplayer bandits and provided an asymptotic lower bound for this problem, given by \cref{thm:lowerboundhomo} in \cref{sec:lowerbound}. \citet{komiyama2015} later showed that a Thompson Sampling (TS) based algorithm reaches this exact regret bound in the specific setting of multiple plays bandits.
+\textbf{Bandits with multiple plays.} In the homogeneous setting where the arm means do not vary across players, the centralized case reduces to bandits with multiple plays, where a single player has to pull $M$ arms among a set of $K$ arms at each round. \citet{anantharam1987a} introduced this problem long before multiplayer bandits and provided an asymptotic lower bound for this problem, given by \cref{thm:lowerboundhomo} in \cref{sec:lowerbound}.
+They also provided an optimal algorithm, asymptotically reaching this exact regret bound.

-\paragraph{Combinatorial bandits.} More generally, multiple plays bandits as well as the heterogeneous centralized setting are particular instances of combinatorial bandits \citep{gai2012}, where the central agent plays an action (representing several arms) $a \in \mathcal{A}$ and receives $r(\pmb{\mu}, a)$ for reward.
+\textbf{Combinatorial bandits.} More generally, multiple plays bandits as well as the heterogeneous centralized setting are particular instances of combinatorial bandits \citep{gai2012}, where the central agent plays an action (representing several arms) $a \in \mathcal{A}$ and receives $r(\pmb{\mu}, a)$ for reward.
 We here consider the simple case of linear reward $r(\pmb{\mu}, a) = \sum_{k \in a}\mu_k$.

-In the homogeneous case, $\mathcal{A}$ was all the subsets of $[K]$ of size $M$.
+In the homogeneous case, $\mathcal{A}$ is all the subsets of $[K]$ of size $M$.
 In the heterogeneous case, however, $MK$ arms are considered instead of $K$ (one arm per pair $(m,k)$) and $\mathcal{A}$ is the set of matchings between players and arms.